birgitte moos chalcraft

-Transcendental images and universal symbols in the millennium epoch of Hollywood films - studies of religious signs and symbols in films - by Birgitte Moos, 2002
+Transcendental images and spiritual signs in the millennium epoch of Hollywood films - by Birgitte Moos, 2002

 PhD Proposal for the Royal Academy of the Arts, Copenhagen